bartnv/xml-to-postgres/README.md

     xml-to-postgres <config.yml> [data.xml]

 So the YAML configuration file is a required argument.
-The XML input file can be passed in as the second argument or can be sent to stdin if omitted.
+The XML input file can be passed in as the second argument or will be read from stdin if omitted.

 Example invocation: